top of page

 Bus

 Travelling to Agadir by bus is a comfortable and affordable option, with daily connections to cities across Morocco.
-Regular services connect to the Gare Routiere from Marrakech (3.5 hours) and Essaouira (3 hours), with petit taxis readily available to transport you from the bus station to your accommodation.
+Regular services connect to the Gare Routiere from Marrakech (3.5 hours) and Essaouira (3 hours).
+Unlike in some Moroccan cities, Supratours and CTM buses use the same station in Agadir. (the Gare Routiere).

 Private transfer

 The most comfortable and convenient way to reach Agadir is by private transfer, especially if you're travelling in a group.
-You'll get door-to-door service directly to your Agadir hotel or guesthouse, avoiding the hassle of lugging bags to and from a bus station or negotiating fares with taxi drivers.
+You'll get door-to-door service directly to your Agadir hotel or resort, avoiding the hassle of lugging bags to and from a bus station or negotiating fares with taxi drivers.

 Travel guide to Agadir